Customer Relationship Management: 5 Phases for a Successful App Growth Strategy

 Conclusion

-Customer relationship management definitely represents a powerful tool to maximize the retention rate, conversion rates, and eventually Lifetime value of our user base.
+Customer relationship management definitely represents a powerful tool to maximize the retention rate, conversion rates, and, eventually, the Lifetime value of our user base.

-Once the strategy is properly created, it needs to be implemented including personalized messages and A/B tests that can tell us more about the way our customers like to be addressed.
+Once the strategy is properly created, it needs to be implemented, including personalized messages and A/B tests that can tell us more about the way our customers would like to be addressed.

 Only with continuous analysis will we be able to optimize our campaigns and promptly react to the changes happening in the environment in which the mobile app operates.

-Want to work with an award-winning agency for the Best Retention Campaign for 2021?
+Want to work with an award-winning agency for the Best Retention Campaign?